 Training also may be offered by your state or local handyman association.

-Over 100,000 handyman jobs will be available in the next decade.
+will be available in the next decade.
 The opportunity is ripe to secure your next handyman job.
 Here are a few paths you can take:

 Internet job boards allow employers to share open positions with a large pool of applicants.

 Find hundreds (if not thousands) of available handyman jobs with a simple web search.